Overall rating | ☆☆☆☆☆ |

 Overall rating |

-The first experiences are positive: it packs small, the piezo works as it should and the power is enough for water treatment.
-There is not much experience with windy conditions yet, but cooking in a moderate wind under rock printing was quite exemplary without additional windshields.
+The first experiences are positive: it packs down comfortably small, the piezo works as it should and the power is enough for boiling water.
+I don't have a lot of experience with windy conditions yet, but in a moderate wind, cooking in the rock pressure was quite successful without additional wind shields.

 Overall rating |